ugent-library/old-people-service/README.md

 * Notes:

-  * if GISMO states that the organization is child of a parent organization, and that parent organization does not exist yet, then processing stops (no ack sent).
-Processing should happen in correct order.
+  * if GISMO states that the organization is child of a parent organization, and that parent organization does not exist yet, then that parent organization is made automatically with only a gismo_id as known attribute

 # Start NATS consumer person